 To glue all together, open the team city build config for your project.
 Within the build config, open the step which calls your batch or PowerShell file.

-Given that I am calling a .bat file, I have selected executable with parameters.
-Within the Command parameters section, select the data you would like to pass.
+Given that I’m using a .bat file, I have selected “executable with parameters”.
+Within the Command parameters section, select the values you would like to pass through as parameters.